East Tennessee’s very own pride and joy, Dolly Parton, has come a long way since her humble beginnings.

 After recording a few songs for labels a few years later, Parton packed her bags and headed for Nashville, which was the start of the Dolly we all know (and love) today.

 *Dazzling Dolly Detail #1: It was during her first day in Nashville visiting a laundromat that she met her future husband, Carl Thomas Dean.
 After tying the knot in 1966, the two have stayed happily married.
-Though he stays out of the public eye, Dean has stood by her side throughout her career (though not at her performances, which he’s only seen three of).
+Though he stays out of the public eye, Dean has stood by her side throughout her career.

-Parton really began making waves in 1967 when she was brought on to replace Norma Jean on The Porter Wagoner Show.
+Parton made waves in 1967 when she was brought on to replace Norma Jean on The Porter Wagoner Show.
 Considered now to be one of the most successful half-hour country music programs, Parton was a hit alongside host, Wagoner.
 It wasn’t long before record labels were seeking Parton out for both solo ventures and duets with Wagoner.

 After nearly a decade on the show, Parton departed in 1976 after bidding farewell to Wagoner with her iconic single, “I Will Always Love You.”
-Now at new heights in her career (having been voted the Country Music Association’s Female Vocalist of the Year in both 1975 and 1976), Parton once again looked towards the bigger and better: Hollywood.
+Now at new heights in her career, Parton once again looked towards the bigger and better: Hollywood.

 With her discography and budding acting career in development, it didn’t take long for Parton to become a household name around the country.
 Parton decided that she wanted more, though, and ‘more’ included giving back to the place she once called home: East Tennessee.